 While the United States’ divorce rate has declined in recent years, around 40% of marriages still end in divorce.
 This experience is often one of the most challenging and traumatic events a person may ever go through, as various details of their personal lives are scrutinized.
-From the division of assets to child custody, divorces can quickly become contentious and cost tens of thousands of dollars or more.
-Both domestic and civil disputes can take years before the court decides all issues.
+From the division of assets to child custody, divorces can quickly become contentious and cost tens of thousands of dollars.
 Sometimes, going to trial in a domestic or civil court is the only option.
 However, many cases can be settled by agreement with the assistance of a mediator.

 At King Law, our firm offers affordable mediation services for domestic law and civil Superior Court matters.
-Attorneys Brian W. King and John B. Crotts have been certified by the North Carolina Dispute Resolution Commission as Certified Family Financial and Superior Court Mediators for several years.
-Both have been practicing family law and civil litigation for their entire careers as attorneys and are prepared to help you through this trying time.
-Keep reading to learn whether mediation is a good option for you.
+Our skilled legal team has been certified by the North Carolina Dispute Resolution Commission as Certified Family Financial and Superior Court Mediators for several years.
+At King Law, our mediation attorneys have been practicing family law and civil litigation for their entire careers and are prepared to help you through this trying time.

 How Does Civil Mediation Work in North Carolina?

 Mediation is often used as a substitute for going to court.
-However, a court order is not required to resolve family disputes, business conflicts, or contractual disagreements.
-Instead, parties can elect to have mediation, or a private decision-making process in which an impartial facilitator agreed to by both parties helps both sides reach informed resolutions to issues arising from divorce, personal injury cases, or other disputes.
+However, when a family decides to utilize mediation, a court order is not required to resolve family disputes, business conflicts, or contractual disagreements.
+Instead, parties can elect to have a private decision-making process in which an impartial facilitator agreed upon by both parties helps the family reach informed resolutions to issues arising from divorce, personal injury cases, or other disputes.

-Topics that can be handled voluntarily in private mediation include:
+Topics that our experienced North Carolina mediation attorneys can handle in private mediation include:

 - Child support